Interlacing Diffusions: Well-posedness and transition densities for SDEs with reflection

 We note here that Propositions \ref{transititiondensities1} and \ref{transititiondensities2} apply in particular to the cases of Brownian motions with drifts, Ornstein-Uhlenbeck, $BESQ(d)$ for $d\ge2$, $Lag(\alpha)$ for $\alpha \ge 2$ and $Jac(\beta,\gamma)$ for $\beta,\gamma \ge 1$ considered in the Applications and Examples section.

-In the case $l$ or $r$ are regular reflecting boundary points we have the following proposition based on a non-degeneracy assumption of the diffusion coefficient.
-This is purely technical but very convenient since it allows for a rather streamlined rigorous argument.
+In the case $l$ and/or $r$ are regular reflecting boundary points we have the following proposition.
+This is where the non-degeneracy and regularity at the boundary in assumption $(\textbf{BC+})$ is used.
+This is technical but quite convenient since it allows for a rather streamlined rigorous argument.
+It presumably can be removed.